 You will usually see many icons on the map, representing current fire, flood, storm, rescue and other operational incidents.
 Click an icon to see the details. (hint: when you click, hold for a moment before releasing).

 Click the Data button to open the Data menu.
 The first set of layers are ticked.
 These are the operational incident layers.
-The remaining layers are organised in menus.
-Click the right facing arrowhead next to the menu name to show the layers.
-Click the box to the left of the layer title to turn on the layer.
+The remaining layers are organised in submenus.
+Click the ▷ symbol next to the submenu name to show the layers.
+Click the ▢ to the left of the layer title to turn on the layer.
 The layer should then appear on the map.
 Click a layer feature (eg, an icon, line or area) on the map to see the details.
 You can also try some of the other data layers like Boundaries and Infrastructure.
 Also try the weather layers from the Weather button at the top right of the map.
 Click the Turn off all layers button at the bottom of the menu to clear the map.

 More information about viewing and updating collaboration information in EM-COP Incidents and Rooms can be found in EM-COP Help articles.